polyfy/polylith/doc/commands.md

   then ws-file:FILE will automatically be appended to following commands.

   If :: is passed in, then ws-dir is set to the first parent directory (or current) that contains a 'workspace.edn' config file.
-The exception is the 'test command' that has to be executed from the workspace root.
+The exception is the 'test' command that has to be executed from the workspace root.

   If skip:PROJECTS is passed in, then the given project(s) will not be read from disk.